OctopusDeploy/blog/blog/2021-10/jenkins-azure/index.md

 ![Octopus Success](octopus-success.png "width=500")

-Go to your site URL [your-site].azurewebsites.net) to see the deploye Web application
+Go to your site URL [your-site].azurewebsites.net) to see the deployed Web application

 ![Random Quotes](randomquotes.png "width=500")

 ## Post-Build

-The Octopud Deploy Jenkins plugin can also be used to create releases and deployments from within Jenkins.
+The Octopus Deploy Jenkins plugin can also be used to create releases and deployments from within Jenkins.

 In the dashboard of your Jenkins job, go to configure and add the following steps: